blumixid/docs/troubleshoot/ts_accounts.md

 This problem might happen when you assign the same URL route for different applications within a space.
 {: tsCauses}

-For example, you push the myApp1 application to {{site.data.keyword.Bluemix_notm}} and set the domain to "mynewapp.stage1.mychinabluemix.net".
-Then, you push another myApp2 application to the same space and set one of its URL routes to "mynewapp.stage1.mychinabluemix.net".
+For example, you push the myApp1 application to {{site.data.keyword.Bluemix_notm}} and set the domain to "mynewapp.{DomainName}".
+Then, you push another myApp2 application to the same space and set one of its URL routes to "mynewapp.{DomainName}".
 The route is now mapped to both applications.